egandavidpatrick-del/project-navigator/README.md

 ##  Overview

-Enterprise Project Navigator is a full-stack enterprise web application designed to help organisations manage their project directories through a modern, interface.
+Project Navigator is a full-stack enterprise web application designed to help organisations manage their project directories through a modern, interface.

 The application demonstrates enterprise software development practices by combining secure authentication, role-based access control, and an intuitive user experience.
 It was built as a comprehensive portfolio project to showcase the design and implementation of a scalable business application using modern web technologies.